| Title: | A Control Systems Toolbox |

 connect

-function to group a set of unconnected dynamics system
+This function requires calling the append function to group a set of unconnected dynamics system

 in one system object.
-It then uses the q
+It then uses the q matrix to determine the interconnections between the systems

 and finally specifies the inputs and outputs for the new aggregate system.